The Lexington Club: History

 The Lexington Club was opened in 1997 by Lila Thirkield as a response to the numerous options for gay men but lack of options for lesbians and other queer women in San Francisco.
 She noticed that 16th and Mission had a "significant dyke presence" there and decided that it would make a good spot for her lesbian-owned business.
 Other such businesses and services in the area catering to queer women included The Women's Building, the Osento bathhouse, Old Wives Tales bookstore, and Amelia's bar, which had closed in 1991.
 The Lexington's site had previously housed a Mexican bar, Sunset.

 In October 2014, Thirkield announced that she would sell the Lexington Club and close the establishment in 2015.
 Thirkield cited rising rent and the changing neighborhood as factors behind her decision to sell, specifically the decline of LGBT patrons residing in the area that made the business unsustainable.
 She is a co-owner of another bar in the Mission, Virgil's Sea Room.
-In February 2015, she announced that the Lexington Club would close at the end of April, and that she sold the bar to the PlumpJack Group.
-The space is now a bar called Wildhawk.
+In February 2015, Thirkield announced that the Lexington Club would close at the end of April, and that the bar was being bought out by the PlumpJack Group, owned by politician Gavin Newsom.
+The once vivid red space became a gray-interiored cocktail bar called Wildhawk.